PEnnsylvania 6-5000: In popular culture

 Many big band names played in the Hotel Pennsylvania's Café Rouge, including the Glenn Miller Orchestra.

 The number inspired the pun title Transylvania 6-5000, used separately as titles for a 1963 Bugs Bunny cartoon, a 1985 full-length live-action film, and a sketch by Wayne and Shuster.
+It similarly inspired a 1990 parody song Transylvania 1-2-3-4-5 on Sesame Street, featuring Count von Count.

-Another parody was included in the Weird Al Yankovic song, "The Plumbing Song", where the plumber’s number is “Roto-Rooter 6-5000”.
+Another parody was included in the Weird Al Yankovic song, "The Plumbing Song", where the plumber's number is “Roto-Rooter 6-5000”.

 Season 1, Episode 4 of the show ALF is titled "Pennsylvania 6-5000".